bigin/Scriptor/README.md

 # Scriptor

-_Scriptor is a simple flat-file CMS, specially developed for publishing web-based manuals, instructions and other online publications, supports Markdown and Syntax highlighting._
+_Scriptor is a simple flat-file CMS, supports Markdown and Syntax highlighting._

 ## Features
 Get started quickly and easily: Intuitive, user-friendly control panel helps you get up and running quickly.